UpStride/tutorial/README.md

 This section serves as an introduction for working with dockers, it is helpful especially when some changes to the dockers' configuration are necessary.

 `dockerfile` is a file that contains the configuration of the docker, with the required dependencies to be installed.
-We include the same packages as in `requirements.txt`, which are necessary to run the simple-network and quaternion-transofmers examples.
+We include the same packages as in `requirements.txt`, which are necessary to run the simple-network and quaternion-transformers examples.
 Note: there are some further requirements for the deep-complex-networks example, handled in the classification-api repository.

 In the `build` command we construct the docker image from `dockerfile` and tag it as `upstride/tutorials:1.0`.